pegaltier/awesome-utils-dev/utils-all/utils-trade.md

 ## COMMON STRATEGY
 - long only
 - long/short
-- trend following (suivi de tendance)
+- trend following
-- mean reversion (retour à la moyenne) for instance when standard deviation > 2 or 3 then we are going to have a mean reversion to the MA
+- mean reversion for instance when standard deviation > 2 or 3 then we are going to have a mean reversion to the MA
-- short models turns flat if SP500 fall > -9% during the past 3 sessions.

 ## FILTER STRATEGY
 - detect the asset to focus on for a swing (3 days to 30 days)